 Seeing big AAA games made in Java is very rare.
 Even the largest game made with Java, Minecraft, has been rewritten in other languages.
 Why?
 Because modern consoles don’t support Java games.

 If you’re making a high profit game with a huge reach then hitting console targets is important.
 While Java games can be rewritten to work on consoles, it’s generally easier to make these types of games in C++ or C#.

 Indie games occupy a different market.
 Made by smaller teams or even individuals, these games don’t push the limits of technology.
 They develop loyal fan bases and cult followings.
 While they don’t have the reach that multimillion dollar triple A games do, they are still a profitable industry gaining in popularity.

 Here it is easier to implement Java, as most indie games live on PC.
 However, there are still drawbacks.
 Java isn’t designed for game development.
 It can be made easier with tools like LibGDX, but ultimately you end up fighting yourself to make games run smoothly.

 One example of this is the garbage collection.
 Java features garbage collecting, which you can think of as throwing out old code you aren’t using at the moment to save space and reduce bugs.
 However, in Java, the garbage collector is non-deterministic.
 This can cause serious performance issues in games and has to be worked around to prevent these performance issues.

 Mobile can easily be considered the best target for games developed in Java.
 It’s one of the primary languages used for developing Android games, and it runs fantastically on Android systems.

 In the end, Java is a powerful language in use with multiple applications around the world.
-When it comes to games, however, Java is useable but not preferable.
+However, if you’re wondering how to make video games with Java, you should know that Java is useable but not preferable.
 You will gain more traction in the game design industry with languages designed for games or languages that have more extensive support for designing games.